Into the crossfire: evaluating the use of a language model to crowdsource gun violence reports: Results

 \subsection{Intervention findings}

-We implemented a prototype using BERTimbau for the intervention.
-The solution was presented as an optional tool for social media listening to Fogo Cruzado's analysts in Rio de Janeiro.
-From 28th May to 2nd July 2023, the prototype gathered 21,871 messages from Twitter, classified them, and uploaded them to a web interface.
-Fogo Cruzado's team has used the prototype even after the end of the intervention.
+From 28 May to 2 July 2023, the prototype gathered 21,871 messages from Twitter, classified them, and automatically uploaded them to the web interface.
+To assess how effective the model and prototype were in a real-world monitoring application, we then conducted two rounds of online surveys and interviews with human rights analysts who used the prototype.

-Four participants answered the surveys.
-All considered that the prototype had increased their capacity to identify more Twitter reports.
-Appendix~\ref{app:results} presents a summary of participants' responses.
+The survey suggests that Twitter was a crucial source of new evidence at the time.
+Participants noted that, prior to our intervention, the signal-to-noise ratio varied depending on the keywords used for the search, as some terms were frequently used in unrelated contexts.
+Reviewing Tweetdeck required a significant amount of time.
+Importantly, participants reported that verifying identified reports was even more time-consuming than the initial data collection phase, indicating that fully automating event detection in human rights research without expert supervision is currently unlikely to be reliable in practical applications.

+Still, survey participants agreed that the prototype improved their efficiency, allowing them to identify reports of gun violence more quickly and allocate their time more effectively.
+Although adoption of the tool was optional, all four participants reported daily use of the prototype.
+They evaluated the model performance as ``good'' and ``excellent.'' and estimated that more than 60\% of the reports identified by the model were validated and contributed to new records in the Fogo Cruzado database.
+Appendix~\ref{app:results} presents a detailed account of the responses to our survey.

-The interviews and surveys confirmed that our model can accurately identify reports of gun violence in Brazilian Portuguese and is helpful for real-time monitoring.
-The model implementation allowed human rights analysts to track more messages without being burdened by unrelated information.
+The interviews confirmed that our model can accurately identify reports of gun violence in Brazilian Portuguese and is helpful for real-time monitoring.
+The participants confirmed that our prototype allowed them to track more messages without being burdened by unrelated information.
 Overall, they consider that the advantages in terms of efficiency outweigh the problems encountered, and the prototype has improved their efficiency and helped them save time.
 Fogo Cruzado's analysts have highlighted the classifier performance to accurately distinguish between reports of gun violence and ordinary messages posted on Twitter.
-All participants expressed an initial discomfort with the new workflow and interface for monitoring tweets.
-However, this adjustment period was swiftly followed by an understanding of the prototype's advantages.
-The survey reveals that by the end of the intervention, all have adopted it as part of their daily workflow.\footnote{Appendix~\ref{app:results}}.
-The participants evaluated the model performance to accurately classify reports of gun violence from other unrelated messages as ``good" and ``excellent".
+All participants expressed initial discomfort with the new workflow and interface for monitoring tweets.
+However, interviews indicate they quickly recognized the prototype's value and adopted it in their daily work.

 The primary advantages reported in the interviews and indicated in the survey are outlined as follows: